Companies Act: Cyber Governance

 ✅ How ARMD.digital Supports Cybersecurity Compliance Efforts

-- Supports director oversight: Helps directors and management identify externally visible cyber exposures that may create operational, reputational or governance risk.
-[Section 76(3)(c)].
+• Director Oversight and Risk Governance: Helps directors and management identify externally visible cyber exposures that may create operational, reputational or governance risk.
+[Section 76(3)(c)]

 📚 Additional Resources